keithrbennett/rexe/README.md

 ### Beware of Configured Requires

-Requiring gems and modules for _all_ invocations of `rexe` will make your commands simpler and more concise, but will be a waste of execution time if they are not needed.
+Requiring gems and modules for _all_ invocations of Rexe will make your commands simpler and more concise, but will be a waste of execution time if they are not needed.
 You can inspect the execution times to see just how much time is being wasted.
 For example, we can find out that rails takes about 0.63 seconds to load on my laptop by observing and comparing the execution times with and without the require (output has been abbreviated using `grep`):

 ```
 ➜  ~   rexe -gy -r rails 123 2>&1 | grep duration